 What is a Junior Ranger?

 Water is everywhere around us and plays a very important role in our daily lives.
 Bodies of water such as lakes, rivers, and oceans are found throughout national parks.
 The National Park Service manages its water resources to protect the environment and promote recreation.
 To learn more about these water resources, that not only provide homes for many organisms but also play a role in the water cycle, why not become a Junior Ranger Underwater Explorer.
-Download the activity guide and begin to dive into the underwater world.
+If you would like a copy of the Junior Ranger Underwater Explorer send us an email so you can begin to dive into the underwater world.
 When you have finished the activity guide bring it to the park or mail it to:

 National Park Service